carlosgimenes/Training-Duolingo/Frases.md

 We usually eat lunch at this café. = Nós normalmente almoçamos neste café.
 We need to stop swimming now. = Nós precisamos parar de nadar agora.
 We really enjoy dancing together. = Nós realmente curtimos dançar juntos.
+We really wanted to go to Australia. = Nós queriamos muito ir para a Austrália.
 We want to see you again next week. = Nós queremos ver você de novo na semana que vem.
 We want to visit both towns.
 We'll go to a lot of parties in December. = Nós iremos para muitas festas em dezembro.